MonkeyEnterprise/kiosk-presenter/README.md

 rclone config
 ```

-Follow the interactive menu to set up your remote storage connection (Google Drive, Dropbox, etc.).
-Once configured, use the remote name and path in your `.xinitrc` file.
+Follow the interactive menu to set up your remote storage (Google Drive, Dropbox, etc.).
+After setup, note the remote name and path for use in your `.xinitrc`.

+---

 ## 4. Configure `~/.xinitrc` for FEH Slideshow and CEC Power Management